Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Returns: a successful test case

         - test_readUser_throw_exception(self):
-            - A method to test if a exception can be thrown when reading a user
+            - A method to test if an exception can be thrown when reading a user
             - Pre-conditions: None
             - Parameters: self
             - Returns: a successful test case